parasquid/cs1899/README.md

     git clone git://github.com/parasquid/cs1899.git
     cd cs1876

-Edit the config.yml and specify your endpoints
+Edit the config.yml and specify your endpoints and how long the app will cache the api endpoint responses

 Create your app on heroku